mattclifford1/snap_vision_ads/README.md

 # Snap Vision Data Pipeline
 The [miro board](https://miro.com/app/board/uXjVOGzD1U0=/) contains a visual representation of the pipeline and ideas/ ongoing work

+# Downloading the dataset
+Follow the instructions inside [data](./data) to download and unzip the dataset automatically using python.

 # Python Setup
 ## env with conda
 ```